 Many people have the option to choose guaranteed premiums, which means your premiums will remain fixed for the life of your policy, regardless of you getting older or making any claims. | Often has reviewable premiums, which means the price of cover can go up year-on-year.
 Premiums may be increased due to issues such as economic turbulence or a spike in claims. | How much does it cost? |

-However, broadly speaking, if affordability is not an issue then every working adult should consider traditional long-term income protection which would pay a claim should they be unable to do their own occupation due to any illness or injury.
+What’s “best” for you will entirely depend on your circumstances.
+But broadly speaking, if affordability is not an issue then every working adult should consider traditional long-term Income Protection which would pay a claim should they be unable to do their own occupation due to any illness or injury.

 Income Protection is a broader, more comprehensive cover than PPI in many cases.
 Income Protection covers you for longer and for a larger amounts, as well as taking your medical history into account.